 Floors

-Finally, we come to the last area and the final step to spring cleaning your bathroom.
-Before you start cleaning the bathroom floor, take a dry microfiber cloth and wipe down the baseboards or floor trim just above the flooring.
-Then vacuum the floor.
+Finally, we come to the last area and the final step to spring cleaning your kitchen.
+Before cleaning the kitchen floor, take a dry microfiber cloth or duster and wipe down the baseboards or floor trim just above the flooring.
+Then, vacuum the floor.

-You can clean these areas of the bathroom on different days throughout the Spring, or you can clean them all on one busy, long day.
+You can clean these bathroom areas on different days throughout the Spring, or you can clean them all on one busy, long day.

-- Hire a home cleaning service.
+• Hire a home cleaning service.
 Only have time for one thorough spring cleaning a year?
-Hire a natural or green house cleaning service to clean your whole house weekly and maintain that spring clean.
+Hire a house cleaning service to clean your whole house weekly, bi-weekly, or monthly and maintain that spring clean.

-In the comments below, let us know which all year spring cleaning routine you prefer.
+In the comments, let us know which all-year spring cleaning routine you prefer.

 Thank you for sharing this with us.